529 College Savings Calculator

 Can I use a 529 for K-12 expenses?

-Yes, under the Tax Cuts and Jobs Act of 2017, up to $10,000 per year per beneficiary can be withdrawn tax-free for tuition at a public, private, or religious K-12 school.
-This limit applies per beneficiary per year, not per plan, and applies to tuition only (not other K-12 expenses).
+Yes.
+The 2017 Tax Cuts and Jobs Act first allowed K-12 tuition withdrawals, and the 2025 One Big Beautiful Bill Act (Public Law 119-21) raised the annual limit from $10,000 to $20,000 per beneficiary for tax years beginning after December 31, 2025.
+So for 2026 onward, up to $20,000 per year per beneficiary can be withdrawn tax-free for tuition at a public, private, or religious K-12 school.
+This limit applies per beneficiary per year, not per plan.
 State tax treatment of K-12 withdrawals varies; check your state's rules before using funds this way.

 What if my child does not go to college?